You must be at least 13 years old to use WhatsApp in most countries, or 16 in the EU/EEA, and younger users in some regions require parental consent.

 Meta offered rival AI chatbots free access to the WhatsApp Business API for one month in the European Economic Area.
 This follows EU regulatory pressure under the Digital Markets Act.
 The outcome of ongoing negotiations will determine whether third-party AI chatbot access becomes permanent, paid, or restricted.

-View change record →Users under 13 (or 16 in the EU/EEA) are not permitted to use WhatsApp under these terms, and parents or guardians of younger eligible users in applicable jurisdictions are required to have accepted the terms on the child's behalf.
+View full change record →Users under 13 (or 16 in the EU/EEA) are not permitted to use WhatsApp under these terms, and parents or guardians of younger eligible users in applicable jurisdictions are required to have accepted the terms on the child's behalf.

 How other platforms handle this